hotrodorm/hotrod/hotrod-project/docs/quick-docs/config/tags/column.md

 Sometimes modeling a database column *as is* may not be convenient for the application.
-It may be that the database does not implement boolean types natively but the table has as number (0 and 1) instead, or that the application could benefit from modeling statuses as Java enums rather than Strings, or a more technical reason.
+It may be that the database does not implement boolean types natively but the table has as number (0 and 1) instead, or that the application could benefit from modeling statuses as Java enums rather than Strings, or other more technical reason.

-In cases like these a Converter can be applied to the column, to implement a custom conversion of the values on the fly while reading them or while writing them back to the database.
+In cases like these a converter can be applied to the column, to implement a custom conversion of the values on the fly while reading them or while writing them back to the database.

-To use a converter for a column, the converted needs to be defined in the configuration file using the [`<converter>`])(./converter.md) tag.
+To use a converter for a column, the converter needs to be defined in the configuration file using the [`<converter>`](./converter.md) tag.
 Then the converter can be used by one or more columns of the database by using the `converter` attribute on each one of them.